filoxo/react-profile/3-MORE-COMPONENTS.md

         });
     }

- and that's it I template for the jobless component is complete.
-But we still need to create the actual job component.
+And that's it!
+The template for the JobList component is complete.
+But we still need to create the actual Job component.

 ### Stateless function component

 The `Job` component is a good use case for a _stateless function component__.
 This is a simplified API for when a component can be a simple, pure function of the props passed to it; All they should ever do is transform the input.
 Let's see what this looks like an action.

 -  Create a new file called `Job.js`
 -  This is still a React component so we need to `import React from 'react';` but **not** the `Component` object like you had done with all prior components